seandstewart/bardly/pending/romances/cymbeline/uncut.md

 No more?

 **CLOTEN**
-Yes, and a gentlewoman’s son.
+Yes, and a gentlewoman's son.

 **Lady**
-That’s more
+That's more
 Than some, whose tailors are as dear as yours,
 Can justly boast of.
-What’s your lordship’s pleasure?
+What's your lordship's pleasure?

 **CLOTEN**
-Your lady’s person: is she ready?
+Your lady's person: is she ready?

 **Lady**
 Ay,